FAIR-CA-indicators/fair-ca-indicators-backend/README.md

 uvicorn app.main:app --reload
 ```

-The documentation will be available at `http://localhost:8000/docs` (in swagger format) and at `http://localhost:8000/redoc` (in redoc format)
+The documentation is available at `http://localhost:8000/docs` (in SwaggerUI format) and at `http://localhost:8000/redoc` (in ReDoc format)

+Main page (`http://localhost:8000`) redirects towards the documentation in ReDoc format.

 ## Docker installation
 Requirements: Docker needs to be installed